 Actions ranged from specific routes or connections, to broader changes in approach to active travel delivery.
-For instance, stakeholders and members of the public raised issues around accessibility in terms of dropped kerbs and path width throughout South Ayrshire, this resulted in the introduction of a new policy of regular accessibility audits to be undertaken to capture issues.
+For instance, stakeholders and members of the public raised issues around accessibility throughout South Ayrshire, this resulted in the introduction of a new policy of regular accessibility audits to be undertaken to capture issues.